eeishaan/listing-search/README.md

 1. Property search is limited to Toronto area.
 1. Due to a bug in TRREB's search interface, searching for "leases" is not supported by the current code.
 1. The top 5 listings selected are not semantically "top 5".
 They follow the order selected by TRREB search; which as of writing is ascending order of price.
+1. Not all filters present in TRREB search are supported in the search listing tool.
+It's trivial to add this support.
+Simply modify the tool function signature.
 1. I've extensively used AI assistance in building this tool.
 It should be quite apparent when going through the code :)